bornfight/qa-fortress/localDocs/sitespeed.io-docs/simpleUse.md

 Sitespeed.io runs inside ***Docker container***, so you need Docker to get into this environment:
 1. Latest version of Docker - [get it from here](https://docs.docker.com/install/):
 * Choose OS that you use from navigation bar and scrool to part saying "Install and run Docker for Mac/ Windows/ Linux".
-* Fallow instructions on 'how to install' on Docker page depending on OS that you choose.
+* Follow instructions on 'how to install' on Docker page depending on OS that you choose.

-2. Download my example of ***'sitespeed test template'*** that has everything set up from [here]().
+2. Clone this repository - `git clone git@github.com:degordian/qa-fortress.git`

+3. Place yourself in `qa-fortress/Examples/sitespeed_test_template/` folder and run `npm install` to install dependencies (actually just gpsi plug-in that's explained below).
+Plugin is gonna be places inside `./node_modules/@sitespeed.io/plugin-gpsi` directory.

 ### Installing
 If you use ***macOS***: